What is the role of a First Aid Officer?

 First Aid Kit Content Checklist

-Items on the first aid kit content list should be ordered directly through COS, with the assistance of the nominated ordering officer in your office.
+Items on the first aid kit content list should be ordered directly through the contracted Office Requisites and Stationery provider, with the assistance of the nominated ordering officer in your office.

 What training is available to First Aid Officers?